-The development of sustainable biofuels is a key issue for both IUCN and Shell.
-In 2009, a scoping project began under the IUCN-Shell collaborative partnership agreement to identify areas where a collaborative approach could meaningfully progress sustainability issues towards:
+Under previous IUCN-Shell partnership agreements, the development of sustainable biofuels was a key issue.
+In 2009, a scoping project began to identify areas where a collaborative approach could meaningfully progress sustainability issues towards:

 - Reducing Shell’s environmental impact by improving the sustainability of its biofuels portfolio

 - Improving the understanding of sustainable resource use, biodiversity conservation and livelihood risks in the biofuels supply chain

 - Developing comprehensive systems and best practices to address the direct and indirect impacts of biofuels production